Joining forces to promote SOGI rights

 “The ultimate goal is for all people to be treated equally and for everyone to recognise that LGBTI people have the same human rights as everyone else.”

 “Cultural mindsets are the biggest barriers to progress.
 We need to remind people that human rights are universal and apply to everyone regardless.
 Everyone should be treated with respect and equality.”

 In Eswatini, the Commission on Human Rights and Public Administration Integrity has been working with community members to understand the barriers and discrimination that LGBTI people face.
 Read more about this work here.

 “Networks like the Commonwealth Forum of National Human Rights Institutions bring together human rights experts from around the world to share intelligence and improve collective action to protect and enhance human rights both locally and internationally.”

 NHRIs across the Commonwealth are committed to working to advance rights, respect and equality for LGBTI people, and to eliminate discrimination on the grounds of sexual orientation and gender identity.
-You can find out more about CFNHRI’s work to support the promotion of LGBTI human rights here.
+You can find out more in our resources and updates sections.